PopularDemand/WebDev101-API/public/assets/lessons/wd103/git-branching.md

 ![shia lebeouf magic](https://media.giphy.com/media/ujUdrdpX7Ok5W/giphy.gif)

-## Git Branch (the noun)
+### Git Branches

 A Git branch is a fully separate directory system existing withing a repository.
 ALL Git repositories initialize with a "master" branch.
-All files and folders you add and commit are added and committed only on the master branch.
+Therefore all files and folders you intially add and commit are added and committed on the master branch.

 If you were to then run